Efe Obada

-Efe Obada (born 13 April 1992) is a British-Nigerian American football defensive end.
-He first played at an amateur level for the London Warriors of the BAFA National Leagues, later for the NFL's Dallas Cowboys, Kansas City Chiefs, Atlanta Falcons, Carolina Panthers, Buffalo Bills and the Washington Commanders.
+Efe Obada (born 13 April 1992) is a British-Nigerian former professional player of American football who was a defensive end in the National Football League (NFL).
+He first played at an amateur level for the London Warriors of the BAFA National Leagues, later for the NFL's Dallas Cowboys, Kansas City Chiefs, Atlanta Falcons, Carolina Panthers, Buffalo Bills, and Washington Commanders.

 Early life

 Obada was born on 13 April 1992, in Lagos, the economic and entertainment capital of Nigeria.
 He and his family later moved to the Netherlands.
 At the age of 10, he and his sister were trafficked into London, and were left homeless when they arrived.
 They initially slept in an office block before living in 10 different foster homes.
 He eventually began work as a security guard at Grace Foods in Welwyn Garden City.

 Obada joined the London Warriors of the BAFA National Leagues in 2014, where he played in five games as a tight end and defensive end.